-Is Lady Bird Based on Greta Gerwig’s Life?
+Lady Bird: Is the Movie Based on Greta Gerwig’s Life?

 One of the best coming-of-age movies of recent times, ‘Lady Bird’ follows the story of a rebellious teenager and her difficult relationship with her mother.
-With Saoirse Ronan in the lead role, the film is written and directed by Greta Gerwig.
-The film has amassed critical acclaim, and garnered several Academy Award nominations.
+With Saoirse Ronan in the lead role, Greta Gerwig wrote and directed the film.
+The film has amassed critical acclaim and garnered several Academy Award nominations.
 One of the things that makes it such a great watch is how close it resonates to reality.
 It does not fall into the trap of cliches that almost every other teen drama with a female lead indulges in.
-How did Gerwig get this authenticity in the story?
-Is it ‘Lady Bird’ based on her life?
+How did Gerwig get this true approach in the story?
+Is it ‘Lady Bird’ inspired by her life?
 Here’s the answer.

 In fact, as opposed to the rebellious Christine, Gerwig was a straight-A student who didn’t get in much trouble.
 While writing ‘Lady Bird’, she explored the possibility of a teenage girl who was of a more complex nature than her.
 “Writing this character was an exploration of all these things I didn’t have access to or I couldn’t be.
 In that way, it almost felt like this fairy-tale invention of a deeply flawed heroine, but one who I admire,” she said.